Romancing the Dark in the City of Light

 “Summer and Moony are believable, flawed, and well-crafted teen protagonists.
 They each have their own complications and struggles.
 Many young adults will be able to relate to one or both of these characters.
 The short chapters will appeal to reluctant readers, and the seamless pacing makes this book hard to put down.” —School Library Journal

 Please contact me if you are interested in SKYPE or in-person author visits.
-I am up for presentations and discussions about suicide, its prevention, depression and other mental health issues, (almost) anytime!
+I am enthusiastically available for presentations about writing, literacy, and especially about suicide, its prevention, depression and other mental health issues, (almost) anytime!